UW ACE Chapter

 The President is a signing authority.

-The Secretary ensures that:
+The Vice-President ensures that:

 • Records of what the group has done are maintained, distributed, and are accessibile to all the members;